incuna/authentic/README.rst

 The OpenID IdP originates in the project django_openid_provider by Roman Barczy¿ski, which is under the Apache 2.0 licence.
-This imply that you must distribute authentic2 under the GPL3 licence when distributing this part of the project which is the only GPL licence version compatible with the Apache 2.0 licence.
+This imply that you must distribute authentic2 under the AGPL3 licence when distributing this part of the project which is the only AGPL licence version compatible with the Apache 2.0 licence.